-10.1 There are occasions when it is entirely appropriate and proper for staff to have physical contact with students.
+- 10.1 There are occasions when it is entirely appropriate and proper for staff to have physical contact with students.
 Employees must ensure that they only do so in ways that are appropriate to their professional role and in response to the student's needs at the time.
 This should be of limited duration and appropriate to the age, stage of development, gender and background of the student.
-Employees should always be able to explain why they have made physical contact with a student.
-[Employees should ensure that they have read and understood our Physical Contact Policy].

-- 10.2 There may also be occasions where a student is in distress and needs comfort and reassurance which may include age appropriate physical contact.
+Employees should always be able to explain why they have made physical contact with a student. - 10.2 There may also be occasions where a student is in distress and needs comfort and reassurance which may include age appropriate physical contact.
 If an employee is in this position then they should consider the way in which they offer comfort, ensuring that it is not open to misinterpretation and is always reported to Headteacher/DSL. - 10.3 Staff may legally physically intervene with students to prevent them from committing a crime, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
 Physical force should never be used as a form of punishment. - 10.4 Sexual contact, including grooming patterns of behaviour, with students is unlawful and unacceptable in all circumstances.